 - the former Appeal Division; - the former Commissioners, who existed prior to June 3, 1991; - the boards of review and the Workers' Compensation Review Board; and - the Board of Review, which existed prior to January 1, 1974.

-Section 310 of the Act provides for the Workers' Compensation Appeal Tribunal to reconsider its own decisions and decisions of the former Appeal Division under certain limited conditions.
+Section 310 of the Act provides for WCAT to reconsider its own decisions and decisions of the former Appeal Division under certain limited conditions.

 Grounds for reconsideration (e)